Teepee78/alx-low_level_programming/0x05-pointers_arrays_strings/README.md

 6. 6-puts2.c prints every other character of a string, starting with the first character
 7. 7-puts_half.c prints half of a string, followed by a new line
 8. 8-print_array.c prints n elements of an array of integers, followed by a new line.
+9. 9-strcpy.c copies the string pointed to by src